Abhinand-p/Project_Medical-INLPT-WS2023/DOCUMENTATION.md

 This includes papers that you used as a basis for your approach or papers that used the same techniques as you did but applied them to a different problem.
 In this section, you should emphasize how your work differs from previous work, e.g., by outlining the limitations of previous work, or why your application domain is different from those other researchers have already investigated.
 However, you should not go into all the details about any of the work you cite, instead, you should outline how the major points of previous work relate to your project.""")
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In reviewing prior work pertinent to our project, we delve into the evolving landscape of knowledge-intensive natural language processing tasks.
+Central to our investigation is the seminal work of Lewis et al. (2021) [9](https://arxiv.org/abs/2005.11401), which underscores the challenges posed by existing large pre-trained language models in accessing and manipulating knowledge effectively.
+Their exploration of retrieval-augmented generation (RAG) models, which integrate both parametric and non-parametric memory mechanisms, serves as a pivotal precursor to our research.
+Drawing inspiration from this foundation, we formulate a fine-tuning recipe for RAG models tailored to our objectives, leveraging a pre-trained language model in conjunction with a dense vector index.
+By contextualizing our work within this framework of prior research, we not only acknowledge the foundational contributions but also establish a trajectory for advancing the efficacy of knowledge-aware NLP systems.

 ## Methods/Approach
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the following parts, all the methods that are used to accomplish the final project are addressed.